gorillamania/pilotfish/README.md

 Pilotfish's architecture comes in 3 components:

 * A thin javascript toolkit that provides a plugin driven architecture for widgets that improve user experience.
-* A [server side api](https://github.com/pilotfish/pilotfish-api), for data collection, processing, and access, for the plugins that require server side support.
+* A [server side api](http://api.pilotfish.io), for data collection, processing, and access, for the plugins that require server side support.
+[Source on github](https://github.com/pilotfish/pilotfish-api)
-* A [web console](https://github.com/pilotfish/pilotfish-console) to provide allow for configuration of the widgets, analytics, and insights into your users.
+* A [web console](http://console.pilotfish.io) to provide allow for configuration of the widgets, analytics, and insights into your users.
+[Source on github](https://github.com/pilotfish/pilotfish-console)

-More info can be found on the pilotfish.io website.
+More info can be found on the [pilotfish.io website](http://pilotfish.io).
 TODO: Link.

 ### FAQ
 ###### Can't I just do this on my own?